-- Salt sensitive individuals - are more likely to develop water retention, which in-turn causes elevated blood pressure.
+- Salt-sensitive individuals - are more likely to develop water retention, which in turn causes elevated blood pressure.
 A study confirms that majority of people with hypertension are oversensitive to salt.

 In the case of primary hypertension of unknown cause, you need anti-hypertension drug treatment to manage blood pressure at healthy pressure range.

 In few with high blood pressure, their underlying health condition causes hypertension.
 Mostly, this develops suddenly due to the severity of the health condition responsible for its cause.

-- Chronic renal disease - is damage to the nephrons in the kidney occurs due to any number of pathologic processes.
+b.
+Chronic renal disease - is damage to the nephrons in the kidney occurs due to any number of pathologic processes.
 This condition stops the kidney to excrete normal quantity of sodium, leads to sodium and water retention.
 Therefore, blood volume increases, thus blood pressure gets elevated.

 In the case of secondary hypertension with the known cause, you need to treat the underlying condition first, at the same time you need anti-hypertensive medication too.